 Tangam joined Watsi on June 12th, 2013.
-One year ago, Tangam became the 5333rd member to automatically support a new Watsi patient every month.
-Since then, 1,160 more people have become monthly donors!
-Tangam's most recent donation traveled 8,100 miles to support Gift, a 5-year-old from Kenya, to fund clubfoot treatment.
+Two years ago, Tangam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tangam's most recent donation traveled 8,100 miles to support Victor, a newborn baby boy from Kenya, to fund a colostomy.